 Does Coffee Go Bad?

 Contrary to common belief, coffee can go bad.
 Like other beans, coffee contains natural oils.
-When these are exposed to air, the oils start to oxidize and eventually go rancid.
-Even when the coffee is stored away from oxygen, the coffee beans can still go rancid because of compounds that are produced from the roasting process.
+When exposed to air, the oils start to oxidize and eventually go rancid.
+Even when the coffee is stored away from oxygen, the coffee beans can still go rancid because of compounds produced from the roasting process.

 Luckily, it usually takes a very long time for coffee beans to go rancid.
 This is why many people and even coffee manufacturers say it is safe to use expired coffee.
-However, long before the coffee goes rancid, it will lose its taste and aroma due to “gassing off”.
-This stale coffee is still safe to consume but isn’t nearly as enjoyable to drink.
+However, long before the coffee goes rancid, it will lose its taste and aroma due to “gassing off.”
+This stale coffee is still safe to consume but less enjoyable to drink.

 Coffee Shelf Life